In this section

 The webinar explored primary students' mental health and wellbeing during COVID-19 and its impacts.

-Thriving Children, Thriving Communities series.
+This webinar was part of the Thriving Children, Thriving Communities series.
 It described the Mental Health in Primary Schools (MHiPS) project – which places a trained Mental Health and Wellbeing Coordinator as an additional resource in primary schools.

 Prof Frank Oberklaid presented at the IPSHA National Conference in Adelaide on May 28, 2022.
 Take a look at his presentation.